Suveett/Suveett/README.md

 - 💞️ NFT's excite me and so does DeFi.
 - 📫 How to reach me =>
 Suveett_Crypto(India's Crypto Man on Twitter)
-@Suveett on Telegram
+@Suveett on Telegram,
-@ su.kal crypto#5233 on Discord
+@ su.kal crypto#5233 on Discord,
-kalrasuveet@gmail.com
+email : kalrasuveet@gmail.com

 Most Fun projects:
 1. Converting a few SC's into one Upgradeable SC on ETH.